CVUA-RRW/FooDMe/config/README.md

 For specific details about the parameters check the main README.

-### Optimized configuration for 16S birds and ammals metabarcoding
+### Optimized configuration for 16S birds and mammals metabarcoding

 A configuration file with optimized parameters (with no warranty!) for the analysis of 16S metabarcoding experiments of birds and mammals is